itsmontel/scholar-ai-website-/README.md

-# Scholar AI - Academic Writing Assistant
+# WriteScholar - Academic Writing Assistant

 A comprehensive web application that provides AI-powered academic writing analysis and feedback for students and researchers at all levels.

 ## 🎯 **Overview**

-Scholar AI is designed to help students and researchers improve their academic writing through advanced AI analysis.
+WriteScholar is designed to help students and researchers improve their academic writing through advanced AI analysis.
 The platform serves users from undergraduate students to senior researchers, providing tailored feedback and learning resources.

 ## 🚀 **Features**